PrinciplesDotDev/principles/CONTRIBUTING.md

 ## Will my principle be accepted?

 Creating a principle is an intentionally high-friction process to deter low-quality principles.
-If you are reading this, your principle will unlikely fit into that category.
+If you are reading these words, it is unlikely your principle will fall into the low quality category.
 Principles are generally approved if the requirement for a [basic principle](https://principles.dev/documentation/#quickstart-writing-your-first-principle) is met.

 The reasons for lack of approval are: